Skip to main content

 authenticationEnabled: true

-authorizationEnabled: false
+authorizationEnabled: true

 config: